l31rb4g/Barbacoa/README.md

 Barbacoa
 ------------

-Create desktop applications using HTML5 and Javascript
+Create desktop applications using HTML5 and Javascript.

 API